ZAPtronCoder/RANDOM-STUPID-IDEAS/FMJ/Random Item Ideas.md

    - Uses *Rifle Mags*, 8 second reload.
    - Average firerate, automatic.
 - Made from purpur, shulker shells, Pristine Gun Parts, iron, an ender pearl, and a tripwire.
+- Has stock, sight, underbarrel, and mag attachment points.
 - Flavor text: *"Despite not being considered an exotic gun, it still has a cool ability to make bullets defy gravity."*

 **Dragunfire**